Christopher Hui: Controversies

 In February 2021, Hui said that the government would take proactive measures to counter American sanctions under Executive Order 13936, but did not give clear details on how he would do so.

 In April 2021, Hui proposed making certain information in the Companies Registry hidden, a move which David Webb said would be detrimental and "How ironic that the government passed a law in 2019 prohibiting face masks in public assemblies so that people could be identifiable, arguably deterring them from committing crimes, but now wants to mask the identities of people trading with the privilege of limited liability, incentivising fraud and corruption."

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Hui attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
 He was ordered to take leave until 24 January.

+In April 2023, protesters rallied against Hui when he visited the UK to meet with British ministers, with one protester saying "The [Chinese Communist Party]'s human rights violators have no place in British business, government or culture."

 Personal life

 Hui and his family own 7 registrable properties, including 4 flats with 3 parking spaces in Hong Kong, 1 in Singapore, 1 in Australia, and 1 in Hangzhou.
+In August 2023, his total amount of property was deemed the most out of 21 government ministers.

 In November 2022, Hui was tested positive for COVID-19.